 List of acute treatments

-The medications to be discussed here are the symptomatic migraine medications which are used to treat individual migraine attacks (See this post).
-They can be divided into four broad categories: Analgesics, NSAIDs, Triptans and ergot derivatives, Anti-emetics and Opioids.
+The medications discussed here are symptomatic or acute migraine medications which are used to treat individual migraine attacks (See this post).
+They can be divided into broad categories: Simple analgesics, NSAIDs, triptans, ergot derivatives, anti-emetics, opioids, and combination products.

-** Cannabinoids are not listed as there is currently no evidence on their effect to treat migraine attacks.
+** Cannabinoids are not listed as there is currently no evidence of their effect to treat migraine attacks.
 More research is needed.

 ** Neuromodulation devices can be used to treat migraine attacks and are reviewed in another section

-** New molecules not yet available like gepants and ditans will be discussed in the future.
+** New molecules not yet available in Canada like gepants and ditans will be discussed in the future.

 The simple analgesics